To help you navigate post-CERB Canada, here is everything you need to know about what government help is available to you in 2022.

 That brings us to our next factor, what to consider when shopping for a new or used car.
 Searching for a new vehicle can take a lot of time and effort because you may have to visit several dealerships to find the right one.
 Not to mention, car financing can be difficult to get approved for if you have bad credit, low income, or debt problems.

 On the other hand, buying a used car can be just as inconvenient because it’s harder to tell how it’s been driven by its previous owner(s).
-In this case, getting a professional inspection done and checking the vehicle’s history are very important, so you can make sure there have been no accidents or subpar maintenance/repairs done.
+In this case, getting a professional inspection done and checking the vehicle’s history is very important, so you can make sure there have been no accidents or subpar maintenance/repairs done.

 The Vehicle’s Features & Technology